Bayakala/FunDA/README.md

 stream.startRun
 ```
-as demostrated above, we can compose stream anyway we want before **startRun**
+as demonstrated above, we can compose stream anyway we want before **startRun**
+### FunDA stream (The progrm)
-### producing source with strong-typed rows
+#####  strong-typed rows

-*FunDA* begins streaming by loading from database through *Slick*. *Slick* as a typical *FRM* returns collection with tuples as result of running a query.
-To facilitate data accessing we must transform tuples into strong-typed rows like case classes.
-The following code snippet demostrates how *FunDA* produces data source with strong-typed rows:
+As mentioned above, FunDA programs are just composition of a **source** and a string of **user-defined-tasks** as a stream with data produced by **source** as rows.
+To facilitate stream operations we must convert data loaded from database into strong-typed rows.
+A practical case is that *Slick* usually returns query results in a collection of tuples.
+Thus we must take an extra step to convert them into user defined strong-typed case classes.
+The following code snippet demonstrates such conversion:

 ```
 // aqmQuery.result returns Seq[(String,String,String,String)]